Cisco-Kosha/airtable-connector/README.md

 With Airtable you can create spreadsheets that function like databases.

-Using the Kosha Airtable connecter, you can access the Airtable REST API to create bases (databases), set up column types, add records, link tables to one another, collaborate, sort records, and integrate your Airtable data with any external system.
+The Kosha Airtable connecter enables you to perform REST API operations from the Airtable API in your Kosha workflow or custom application.
+Using the Kosha Airtable connecter, you can directly access the Airtable platform to:

+* Create bases (or databases)
+* Add records
+* Integrate your Airtable data with any external system

 ## Useful Actions